tbgoose/DoorOpener/README.md

 ## What It Does

 DoorOpener provides a web-based keypad interface to remotely open doors connected to Home Assistant.
-Users enter their personal PIN on a visual keypad, and the system securely communicates with Home Assistant to trigger the door opener.
+Users enter their personal PIN on a visual keypad or login with SSO, and the system securely communicates with Home Assistant to trigger the door opener.

 **Key Features:**
 - Visual 3x4 keypad interface with auto-submit